htgithub194/self-study/docs/rust/axum/handler.md

 ### How Handler takes various amount of Extractor

-* Axum use a macro like [all_the_tuples](https://github.com/tokio-rs/axum/blob/15917c6dbcb4a48707a20e9cfd021992a279a662/axum-core/src/macros.rs#L231 "github link") which allow a Handler to take zero or more extractors.
+* Axum use a macro like [all_the_tuples](https://github.com/tokio-rs/axum/blob/15917c6dbcb4a48707a20e9cfd021992a279a662/axum-core/src/macros.rs#L231 "github link") to automatically implement Handler trait for any function which:

+    * take zero or more extractors.

     * Maximum 16 extractors is allowed.

     * The last extractor must implement *FromRequest* trait